a-oleynik/dw-test-rekrut/Work description.md

 18. Correct misspelled selectXpath
 19. Fix general timeouts (increased to 20 seconds)
 20. Finish the test compareMaxWithSortedColumn.
 Add two variants of method to scroll left until visible.
+21. Clean up aggregates after tests.
+Added two alternative versions
+* a) we check all the aggregates during the test and uncheck all of them after the test.
+* b) we check only the required aggregate option during the test and uncheck it after the test.